dog-broad/OS_Notes/Java.md

 3. **notifyAll() method**: The notifyAll() method wakes up all threads that are waiting on this object's monitor.

 **Example of Inter Thread Communication in Java**:

-Let's see a simple example of inter-thread communication:

 ```java
 class Customer {